gbif/dwc-dp/darwin-core-conceptual-model.md

 ## 3 Example implementations (non-normative)

 * The Darwin Core Data Package Guide specifies how to create Frictionless Data packages using Darwin Core terms.
 A Darwin Core Data Package (DwC-DP) consists of schemas for describing tabular data, such as CSV files.
 DwC-DP is considered a reference implementation of the DwC-CM.
-* The OpenDS format provides a JSON Schema for modelling extended information about digital specimens and implements the relevant parts of the DwC-CM.
+* The openDS format provides a JSON Schema for modelling extended information about digital specimens and implements the relevant parts of the DwC-CM.

 ## 4 Acknowledgements (non-normative)